 Office and location

-Our office is situated by the bank of the river Kennet and is very close to the shops, restaurants and riverside leisure facilities based in the Oracle shopping complex.
-It is less than a 10 minute walk to the train station.
+Our office is situated by the bank of the river Kennet and is very close to the shops, restaurants and riverside leisure facilities based in The Oracle shopping complex.
+It is less than a 10-minute walk to the train station.

 Reading is at the heart of the thriving Thames Valley business district.
 Being close to London we can attract a wide client base looking for sensibly-priced quality advice and our proximity to Heathrow, combined with our international network, gives us an international reach beyond most firms of our size.

-After an initial induction programme, our trainee solicitors will usually undertake four seats of six months each before qualifying.
+Our trainee solicitors will usually undertake four seats of six months each before qualifying.
 We try to reflect the interests of each trainee in their seat rotations, giving priority to second year trainees to put them in the best place as they approach qualification.

 We ensure all our trainees have a mid-seat and end of seat review, plenty of contact with supervisors, partners and others.
 They enjoy lots of additional training opportunities, including in-house and external training sessions.
-Trainees usually undertake the PSC in their first year with us.

 While we supervise our trainees carefully, we also encourage them to take on early responsibility and have plenty of direct client contact.
 They are also strongly encouraged to get involved in local networking events and activities.

-As a firm, developing all our people is extremely important to us, as our silver accreditation with ‘Investors in People’ testifies.
+As a firm, developing all our people is extremely important to us, as our Gold accreditation with ‘Investors in People’ testifies.
 We take particular care in ensuring our trainees get the support and encouragement they need to reach their potential.
 The training you will receive ensures you develop a broad spectrum of skills as well as developing your technical legal knowledge.